nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### Removing students from an existing class and module : `rm`

-Remove a particular student into a particular module and class.
+Remove a particular student from a particular module and class.

 Format: `rm INDEX m/MODULE c/CLASS`